 There is wifi available throughout the property and cell service for every major provider.

 We don’t have any specific phone usage policy, other than not taking pictures of people without their permission.

 In our five years, we haven’t had to make any policies about phone usage, because we’ve found that when people have other things to do that are more fun and engaging than their phone, they limit phone usage naturally.

-- All meals cooked and prepared by our inspired Chef, Andrew Velasco.
+All meals cooked and prepared by our inspired chefs, Andrew Velasco and Trent Berg.
 There will be six meals (and mid-day snacks), all are included in the price.

 If you’d like to see our budget, it’s public and can be viewed here.

 1-3pm—Personal Time & Snack

 11am-1pm—Morning Workshop w/Reid Mihalko

 Meet Some Past Participants

 I frequently have friends ask me where to get started on their journey thru emotional/sexual/intimacy development & self-growth.
 This festival is so powerful, thoughtful, and created by people with intentions and heart in the right place.
 I’ll be there again this year.
 Can’t recommend it enough!